Prospect, New South Wales: European settlement

+Land development

+The land was farmed from 1806 to 1888 when the Prospect Reservoir was built.
+In 1867, the Governor of New South Wales appointed a Commission to recommend a scheme for Sydney's water supply, and by 1869 it was recommended that construction commence on the Upper Nepean Scheme.
+This consisted of two diversion weirs, located at Pheasant's Nest and Broughton's Pass, in the Upper Nepean River catchment, with water feeding into a series of tunnels, canals and aqueducts known as the Upper Canal.
+It was intended that water be fed by gravity from the catchment into a reservoir at Prospect.
+This scheme was to be Sydney's fourth water supply system, following the Tank Stream, Busby's Bore and the Botany (Lachlan) Swamps.

+Designed and constructed by the NSW Public Works Department, Prospect Reservoir was built during the 1880s and completed in 1888.
+Credit for the Upper Nepean Scheme is largely given to Edward Orpen Moriarty, the Engineer in Chief of the Harbours and Rivers Branch of the Public Works Department from 1858 to 1888.
+By the 1870s, with the collapse of the production of cereal grains across the Cumberland Plain, the Prospect Hill area appears to have largely been devoted to livestock.
+The dwellings of the earliest settlers largely appear to have been removed by this stage.
+By the time that any mapping was undertaken in this vicinity, most of these structures had disappeared, making their locations difficult to pinpoint.

+Contemporary

-On 30 January 2004 the eastern part of Prospect, which includes the quarry gap, became a new suburb called Pemulwuy containing the new housing estates of Lakeside and Nelson's Ridge and the industrial area within the oval-shaped ridge of Prospect Hill.
+On 30 January 2004 the eastern part of Prospect, which includes the quarry gap, became a new suburb called Pemulwuy after the indigenous leader, containing the new housing estates of Lakeside and Nelson's Ridge and the industrial area within the oval-shaped ridge of Prospect Hill.
 So most of Prospect Hill is no longer within the suburb of Prospect.
 Quarrying companies gradually took over more and more of Prospect Hill, mining the dolerite for use as roadstone until it was almost all gone and much of the hill with it.
 The Prospect quarry, which is now part of Pemulwuy, is formed by an intrusion of dolerite rock into Ashfield Shale.
 At least seven different rock types occur in the intrusion.
 The material is predominantly coarse grained picrite with olivine-dolerite and dolerite.
 Quarrying in the area last occurred in 2007.
 In the early 2010s, the 330ha quarry gap was transformed into light industry area.
 Prospect Highway now winds through the gap.